revk/ESP32-Remote/README.md

 - On board temperatrure sensor (TMP1075 or SHT40)
 - On board pressure sensor (GZP6816D)
 - On board ambient light sensor with color (VEML6040)
+- IR receiver (not necessarily in current sock on Tindie).
 - The PCB is designed to work with a Waveshare 2" colour LCD.
 Four M2x3mm screws and 8 way 0.1" header pins are required if you get the display separately.
 - The board can work without a display if it is simply to be used as a sensor or temperature reference.
 - The board can work with or without the SCD41 CO₂ sensor - as this is an expensive part, and not always required.